Shoulder Injury in Throwing Athletes

-How we’ll asses this is we’ll put people on their backs and stabilize the scapula.
-We’ll basically assess the shoulder internal and external rotation at 90 degrees of abduction, so they’ll be on their back, on a table.
+How we’ll assess this is we’ll put people on their backs and stabilize the scapula.
+We’ll basically assess the shoulder’s internal and external rotation at 90 degrees of abduction.
+So they’ll be on their back, on a table.
 We’ll get them through some range of motion tests.

-What you’ll often find is, in a throwing shoulder, almost always, there’s a margin decrease in internal rotation and an increase on external rotation.
-Their total arch of motion, which is internal and external rotation.
-In a healthy shoulder, that should be symmetrical side to side.
+What you’ll often find is, in a throwing shoulder, almost always, there’s a margin decrease in internal rotation and an increase in external rotation.
+Their total arch of motion is internal and external rotation.
+A healthy shoulder should be symmetrical from side to side.

 This is just a taste of the interview I did with Eric.
-If you would like the full interview, then if your register for the Nuts and Bolts of Corrective Exercise course, click here. coming up, I will send it to you as part of your registration.
+If you would like the full interview, then if register for the Nuts and Bolts of Corrective Exercise course. coming up, I will send it to you as part of your registration.
 For more information on the course,

 Rick Kaselj, MS